 - 13.1.4.
 Contingency plans for when control measures, equipment breakdowns or accidental releases to the environment occur, including proposed emergency and clean-up measures and notification procedures. - 13.1.5.
-Identify any safety management requirements for the protection of human health and safety affecting the community. - 14.
-Greenhouse gas emissions the following information requirements and matters must be addressed for Matter 14: - 14.1.
-Discuss the direct and indirect effects of the proposal, including construction, in relation to production, use and reduction of greenhouse gases and ozone depleting substances including: - 14.1.1.
-Consideration of the evolving national response to climate change and greenhouse gas emissions, current Commonwealth and Tasmanian legislation, and the targets set in the Tasmanian Climate Change Action Plan 2017-2021 or any updated versions thereof available at the time of preparing the EIS. - 14.1.2.
-Provide an estimate of greenhouse gas emissions, energy production and energy consumption for both construction and operational phases of the Major Project, including emissions associated with vegetation removal (as relevant).
+Identification of any safety management requirements for the protection of human health and safety affecting the community. - 14.
+Greenhouse gas emissions the following information and matters should be addressed for Matter 14: - 14.1.
+A discussion of the direct and indirect effects of the proposal, including construction, in relation to production, use and reduction of greenhouse gases and ozone depleting substances including: - 14.1.1.
+Consideration of the evolving national response to climate change and greenhouse gas emissions, current Commonwealth and Tasmanian legislation, and the targets set in the Tasmanian Climate Change Action Plan 2023-2025 or any updated versions thereof available at the time of preparing the EIS. - 14.1.2.
+An estimate of greenhouse gas emissions, energy production and energy consumption for both construction and operational phases of the Major Project, including emissions associated with vegetation removal (as relevant).
 Calculators are available on the Australian Government Clean Energy Regulator website. - 14.1.3.
 Demonstration that the Major Project will implement cost-effective greenhouse best practice measures to achieve ongoing minimisation of greenhouse gas emissions, including in sourcing and disposal of materials.
-Where less emissions-intensive options are not adopted, justification should be provided and/or mechanisms to offset greenhouse gas emissions identified. - I5.
-Rehabilitation the following information requirements and matters must be addressed for Matter 15: - 15.1.
-Discuss proposed measures for rehabilitation of areas disturbed during construction of the Major Project, including: - 15.1.1.
+Where less emissions-intensive options are not adopted, justification should be provided and/or mechanisms to offset greenhouse gas emissions identified. - 15.
+Rehabilitation the following information and matters should be addressed for Matter 15: - 15.1.
+A discussion of proposed measures for rehabilitation of areas disturbed during construction of the Major Project, including: - 15.1.1.
 A map showing areas to be disturbed during construction, in relation to natural values, waterways, sensitive receptors and other constraints. - 15.1.2.
 Discussion of staging of construction, measures to minimise disturbance during construction and potential for progressive rehabilitation. - 15.1.3.
 Discussion of appropriate measures for rehabilitation, including proposed use of materials and plantings, with prioritisation of native species and enhancement of natural values. - 15.1.4.
-Provision of a conceptual progressive rehabilitation plan, including consideration of maintenance requirements.
+Provision of a conceptual progressive rehabilitation plan, including consideration of maintenance requirements. - 16.
+Decommissioning the following information and matters should be addressed for Matter 16: - 16.1.
+A conceptual Decommissioning and Rehabilitation Plan should be provided for the Major Project, including: - 16.1.1.
+Potential scenarios for end-of-life of the Major Project, including forecast Project lifespan and potential future site use.

-- 16. Decommissioning the following information requirements and matters must be addressed for Matter 16: - 16.1.
-Provide a conceptual Decommissioning and Rehabilitation Plan for the Major Project, including: - 16.1.1.
-Potential scenarios for end-of-life of the Major Project, including forecast Project lifespan and potential future site use. - 16.1.2.
+- 16.1.2.
 Proposed staging and methodology for decommissioning of equipment on site, with potential for re-use elsewhere. - 16.1.3.
 Proposed methodology for rehabilitating the site for appropriate future re-use, with consideration of the potential for restoration or enhancement of natural values.